carlospepin23/db_hw/SuperMarket_Tables.md

 ---

 ## 3. warehouse
+Stores information about each warehouse, including its location and capacity, and acts as a central hub for inventory, employees, and order fulfillment.

 | Attribute         | Data Type     | Constraints                                    |
 |-------------------|---------------|------------------------------------------------|
 | **warehouse_id**  | INT           | PRIMARY KEY, AUTO_INCREMENT                    |